playfulprogramming/playfulprogramming/content/blog/go-embedding-interfaces/index.md

 ## Mocking and Embedding in Tests

+Let's talk about unit testing.
+In general, the goal is to test each of our functions for expected output based on some given input.
+Specifically, I like to create at least one test for the happy path, no matter how simple the function signature, and then create test cases around anticipated failures.
+Table-driven testing makes this super easy.

+So let's put together some tests that will incorporate the interface embedding we've been looking at to tie all of this together.

+---

 In our `stuff_test.go` file, we can setup a mock struct to embed `stuff.Thinger`.

 ```go